 Trophies On A Prison Cell Floor, Dzhokhar's

 Jessica's words, everyone of them carried intense meaning.
-The description she gave of her and her husband Patrick's last walk through the Boston Common and the streets towards the marathon's finish line sounded joyful and romantic, but everyone listening in the court room knew they would inevitably lead to the horrifying reality of their amputated states.
-Each time she said the word "walked," one struggled to supress a wince knowing that was something she could no longer do.
+The description she gave of her and her husband Patrick's last walk through the Boston Common and along the streets towards the marathon's finish line sounded joyful and romantic, but everyone listening in the court room knew they would inevitably lead to the horrifying reality of their amputated states.
+Each time she said the word "walked," one struggled to suppress a wince knowing that was something she could no longer do.

 EXCERPT FROM - SEPTEMBER 11&12

 New Yorkers applauding the emergency crews as they head to and from Ground Zero on September 12